Washington Street Elevated: Replacement

 The Washington Street Elevated was the last elevated section of the Orange Line to remain standing.
 The Atlantic Avenue Elevated ended service in 1938, while the Charlestown Elevated was replaced with the largely surface-level Haymarket North Extension in 1975.

 By the 1980s, however, the elevated was showing its age.
 The steel uprights had lost a substantial portion of their mass to rusting, though it was not structurally unsound since it was heavily overbuilt, and a $3 million repainting in 1975 stopped further oxidation.

 From 1979 to 1987, the four-track railroad embankment between Back Bay and Forest Hills, originally acquired for a cancelled highway project, was converted to a trench with three mainline tracks and two rapid transit tracks as the Southwest Corridor project.
 Addition of rapid transit to the corridor had been proposed as a branch of the predecessor BERy's streetcar network in 1926, and as a relocation of the Orange Line since 1966.
 The last service over the Washington Street Elevated ran on April 30, 1987; service began over the Southwest Corridor route on May 4.
 The elevated was removed soon after; some of the steel was later used for a new bridge carrying Arizona Route 188 over Theodore Roosevelt Lake.

-The closing of the Washington Street Elevated prompted a 2012 review, the Roxbury-Dorcester-Mattapan Transit Needs Study, recommended for some form of proposed replacement rail service to access southern Metro Boston neighborhoods - one option being studied within this review would re-use the Tremont Street subway's now-unused southern Pleasant Street tunnel coming from the Green Line's Boylston station.
-The new light rail service proposed in the 2012 review, to replace the rapid transit access the elevated previously provided, could go as far south as the Red Line's Mattapan station (via Nubian station), with a northern turnaround terminus at Government Center.